Limit geometry of complete projective special real manifolds: Introduction and main results

 $\overline{\mathcal{H}}$ is a homogeneous space and equivalent to \cite[Thm.\,8\,a)]{CHM}. \item \underline{$\dim(\mathcal{H})=2$:} \begin{enumerate}[(a)] \item $\overline{\mathcal{H}}$ is a homogeneous space isomorphic to the hyperbolic plane. \item $\overline{\mathcal{H}}$ is a homogeneous space isomorphic to the flat $\mathbb{R}^2$. \end{enumerate} \item \underline{$\dim(\mathcal{H})\geq 3$:}

-where $s=(s_1,\ldots,s_m)^T$, $u=(u_1,\ldots,u_{n-1-m})^T$ for some $0\leq m\leq n-1$, and each $F_i$, $1\leq i\leq m$, is a symmetric $(n-1-m)\times (n-1-m)$-matrix such that the eigenvalues of all matrices of the form
+where $s=(s_1,\ldots,s_m)^\mathrm{T}$, $u=(u_1,\ldots,u_{n-1-m})^\mathrm{T}$ for some $0\leq m\leq n-1$, and each $F_i$, $1\leq i\leq m$, is a symmetric $(n-1-m)\times (n-1-m)$-matrix such that the eigenvalues of all matrices of the form

-for all $c=(c_1,\ldots,c_{m})^T\in\mathbb{R}^{m}$ with $\|c\|=1$ are contained in $[-1,1]$.
-The symmetry group of the corresponding CCPSR manifold $\overline{\mathcal{H}}$ is of dimension at least $1$. \end{enumerate} All of the above CCPSR manifolds in standard form in \eqref{thm_limit_behaviour_ccpsr_i}--\eqref{thm_limit_behaviour_ccpsr_iii} are singular at infinity and can be realised as a limit geometry of a CCPSR manifold, in particular including themselves, respectively. \end{Th}
+for all $c=(c_1,\ldots,c_{m})^\mathrm{T}\in\mathbb{R}^{m}$ with $\|c\|=1$ are contained in $[-1,1]$.
+The symmetry group of the corresponding CCPSR manifold $\overline{\mathcal{H}}$ is of dimension at least $1$. \end{enumerate} All of the above CCPSR manifolds in standard form in \eqref{thm_limit_behaviour_ccpsr_i}--\eqref{thm_limit_behaviour_ccpsr_iii} are singular at infinity and can be realised as a limit geometry of a CCPSR manifold, in particular including themselves in each case. \end{Th}

 In the proof of Theorem \ref{thm_limit_behaviour_ccpsr} we will make use of the following convenient tool which has been introduces in \cite[Def.\,3.7]{L2} in a more general setting.
 It measures the infinitesimal change of the term $P_3(y)$ in the standard form of the defining polynomial of a CCPSR manifold \eqref{eqn_h_general_form} when changing the reference point for said standard form.